terrainagency/mica/README.md

 * Minimizes all javascript and CSS, purges Tailwind classes via postCSS

 # Status
 Ghost Shopify is a work in progress.
-Current state:

 - [ ] Define organizational structure
 - [ ] Build all skeleton templates, sections, snippets, etc